Entanglement in dual unitary quantum circuits with impurities

+Note that, at least to a leading order, the membrane picture is at odds with the possibility of decreasing entanglement due to the basic properties of the entanglement membrane tension~\cite{jonay2018coarse}.
+Thus, even though circuits with $0<p<1$ are generally chaotic (since integrable models only constitute a zero-measure subset~\cite{bertini2020operator}), their entanglement dynamics may disagree with the membrane picture for a finite subsystem.
+Given any $p>0$, for a large enough $\ell$ the bound~\eqref{eq:bound} ceases to ensure the entropy decrease, indicating that the membrane picture could indeed emerge above a certain crossover scale.
+Nevertheless, this bound reveals the scale below which a more fine-grained theory is required.

 \textit{Conclusions}--- In this work we have examined the growth of bipartite entanglement in the presence of impurities in otherwise dual unitary quantum circuits.
 We have shown that for semi-infinite subsystems the exact result can be interpreted using either the quasiparticle or membrane pictures, while for finite-size subsystems the two theories give differing predictions.
-The impurity thus provides a way to probe the difference between chaotic and integrable dynamics of the entanglement entropy without the need for disjoint subsystems.
-It has revealed a class of chaotic systems that do not obey the expected membrane picture, raising the need for the formulation of an intermediate theory interpolating between it and the quasiparticle picture (see ~\cite{jonay2023physical} for recent work along these lines).
+We found that (early-time) entanglement dynamics in a swap-bulk circuit can be exactly captured by a quasiparticle picture, despite the impurity breaking integrability.
+We also revealed a class of chaotic systems that, below a certain crossover scale, are not described by the membrane picture, raising the need for formulating a fine-grained theory interpolating between it and the quasiparticle picture (see ~\cite{jonay2023physical} for recent work along these lines).
 Such an effort could be assisted by a systematic numerical study of the averaged random circuits we discussed.
-Another interesting continuation of this work would be to consider generalizations of these circuits to other gates in the dual unitary hierarchy~\cite{yu2024hierarchy} or charged dual unitary circuits~\cite{foligno2024nonequilibrium}.
+Another interesting continuation of this work would be to consider generalizations of these circuits to other gates in the dual unitary hierarchy~\cite{yu2024hierarchy}, charged dual unitary circuits~\cite{foligno2024nonequilibrium}, or Haar-random circuits~\cite{PhysRevB.98.035118}.

-\textit{Acknowledgements}---CR wishes to thank P. Calabrese, B. Bertini, and K. Klobas for useful discussions.
-CR acknowledges support from ERC under Consolidator Grant number 771536 (NEMO) and the European Union - NextGenerationEU, in the framework of the PRIN Project HIGHEST number 2022SJCKAH\_002..
-SF is grateful for the support of the Azrieli Foundation Fellows program and of the Tel-Aviv University Center for Nanoscience and Nanotechnology. \onecolumngrid
+\textit{Acknowledgments}--- The authors wish to thank B.~Bertini, P.~Calabrese, M.~Goldstein, K.~Klobas, and T.~Zhou for useful discussions.
+C.R.~acknowledges support from ERC under Consolidator Grant number 771536 (NEMO) and the European Union - NextGenerationEU, in the framework of the PRIN Project HIGHEST number 2022SJCKAH\_002.
+S.F.~is grateful for the support of the Azrieli Foundation Fellows program and of the Tel-Aviv University Center for Nanoscience and Nanotechnology.